How to Get Along with Colleagues

 • Not listening carefully

-Active listening is one of the most important communication skills in the workplace.
+Active listening is one of the most important communication skills in the office.
 It helps you to fully comprehend the message of your colleague or boss and minimizes misunderstanding, making communication in the office more effective.

 Interrupting others is another common mistake.
 By interrupting people you not only create communication problems imagining that you know what exactly they were trying to say, but also come across as a person with poor etiquette.
-So, when it comes to discussing working matters, be sure to listen attentively until your interlocutor conveys their message completely.
+So, when it comes to discussing business matters, be sure to listen attentively until your interlocutor conveys their message completely.

 Effective communication, as well as good interpersonal relationships, affects all the processes within the organization.
-By avoiding communication mistakes and being more friendly and open in the office, you’ll strengthen professional relationships in the office and make your work more enjoyable.
+By avoiding communication mistakes and being more friendly and open in the office, you’ll strengthen professional relationships in the office and make your duties more enjoyable.

 Are you on good terms with your colleagues?